Lutheran Church of China

 The Lutheran Church of China (LCC; 中華信義會 (Chung1-hua2 Hsin4-i4-hui4, Zhōnghuá Xìnyì Huì)) was a Lutheran church body in China from 1920 to 1951.
 It was established as a result of the consultations between the various Lutheran missionary bodies in China that was initiated during the China Centenary Missionary Conference held in Shanghai in 1907.
-The church survived as an organised body after the Chinese Civil War but was gradually absorbed into the Three-Self Patriotic Movement of the Protestant Churches in China.
+The church survived as an organised body after the Chinese Communist Revolution but was absorbed into the state-backed Three-Self Patriotic Movement.

 History

 The early Chinese Lutheran churches were the result of the work of western mission societies in the 19th century.
-Until 1907, no less than 25 European and American Lutheran mission bodies were working in China; most of them independently from each other and some within other organisations like the China Inland Mission.
+Until 1907, no less than 25 European and American Lutheran mission bodies were working in China; most of them independently from each other and some within other organisations such as the China Inland Mission.

 Early history (1831–1847)

 Karl Gützlaff (also known by his Chinese name, 郭實臘 or Guō Shílà in Pinyin) is generally regarded as the first Lutheran missionary to China.
 Originally accredited to the Netherlands Missionary Society, Gützlaff first arrived in East Asia in 1823.
 As China adopted a strict closed-door policy in that period, he was unable to set foot on China until 1831.
 Arriving in Tianjin, he was able to distribute some religious pamphlets and gospel tracts.

 Although Gützlaff's methods and results were controversial, his major contribution included the promotion of the Chinese mission field to European mission societies, particularly Lutheran bodies.